Companies and website operators are tracking (tacking) our activities on the Internet.

 - And the privacy advantage over your own VPNProvider is also constrained by the use of proxy servers, theoretically, this allows him to view, manipulate and save all my activities.
 And there is no limitless trust.

-TIP: I clearly prefer the method of being able to choose what I see or block.
-I do not want one either VPNProviders that could record or even manipulate my data through the use of proxy servers.
+TIP: I clearly prefer the method of being able to choose what to display or what to block.
+I don't want one either VPNProviders that could record or even manipulate my data through the use of proxy servers.